What is a dermatologist?

 12 May 2020

 Dermatologists diagnose and treat skin conditions like skin tags or atypical moles, hair loss, and nail diseases.
 To become a dermatologist you have to be medically qualified just like any other doctor, and then train in general medicine.
-A dermatologist will then work, research and training in a specialist area, developing expertise in a dermatological sub-specialty.
+A dermatologist will then work, research and train in a specialist area, developing expertise in a dermatological sub-specialty.
 The whole process takes about 15 years.

 Dermatologists treat over 3,000 skin diseases, including acne, psoriasis, and skin cancers, plus a huge variety of nail and hair conditions.